hl122/INDE577final/Supervised learning/Linear Regression/README.md

 $$ y = mx + b $$

 where:
--$m$ is the slope of the line, representing the change in y for a unit change in X.
+$m$ is the slope of the line, representing the change in y for a unit change in X.
--$b$ is the y-intercept, the value of y when X is zero.
+$b$ is the y-intercept, the value of y when X is zero.

 ### Multiple Linear Regression